yaak-ai/franka_lock_unlock/README.md

 # Franka Lock Unlock

-For Franka Emika Panda robot checkout the `panda` branch.
-This is for `Franka Researcher 3` robot.
-Locking and unlocking of Franka Emika FR3 joint brakes programmatically.
+Locking and unlocking of Franka Emika `Franka Researcher 3 (FR3)` joint brakes programmatically.
 Open or close all joint locks either from the command-line, or from any Python program.
+For Franka Emika `Panda` robot checkout the `panda` branch.

 Also supports the activation of the Franka Control Interface (FCI) and other options.